spencer-shadley/completed-class/08-Week_Project-1-Contd/3-saturday/preclass-drill/README.md

 # Swap Case

-In this activity you will be writing code to create a function that swaps the letter case of each character in a string.
+In this drill you will be writing code to create a function that swaps the letter case of each character in a string.

 ## Instructions